credativ/plutono/docs/sources/panels/inspect-panel.md

 ### Download raw query results as CSV

-Grafana generates a CSV file in your default browser download location.
+Plutono generates a CSV file in your default browser download location.
 You can open it in the viewer of your choice.

 1. Open the panel inspector.
 1. Inspect the raw query results as described above.
 Adjust settings until you see the raw data that you want to export.